 WMAs in the legal zones are open to alligator hunting provided that the WMA has open small game dates that coincide with the open season for alligators unless otherwise specified.
 Please refer to the WMA listing in the 2016–2017 Georgia Hunting Seasons & Regulations booklet, which will be available in print August 1st and online in late-July.

-HOW TO APPLY: You must apply online at www.gooutdoorsgeorgia.com.
+You must apply online at www.gooutdoorsgeorgia.com.
 Selection in a quota hunt will allow you to purchase an Alligator Harvest Permit, which must be held by a member of the alligator hunting party.
 You must first be selected through the quota hunt application process.
 Up to three individuals may apply as a party.
 No more than three individuals can be accepted as a party.
 When applying as a party, each applicant must allocate an equal number of priority points in order for the party application to be accepted.
 Each applicant must maintain a valid mailing address in their customer account.
-More information on the quota application process can be found on this page.
+More information on the quota application process.

-DEADLINE: Application period is June 1–July 31.
-To be eligible for drawing, alligator applications must be received no later than 11:59 PM EST on July 31.
+Application period is June 1–July 15.
+To be eligible for drawing, alligator applications must be received no later than 11:59 p.m.
+EST on July 15.

-AGE RESTRICTION: No one under age 12 may apply for an alligator hunting permit or accompany a permitted alligator hunter during a hunt.
+Persons under age 12 may apply for Points Only for quota alligator permits.
+No one under age 12 may apply for an alligator hunt choice location, or accompany a permitted alligator hunter during a hunt.
 It is unlawful for an adult to permit their child or ward (age 12–15) to hunt without adult supervision unless the child possesses a Hunter Education Certificate while hunting.

-VALIDATION: All alligator carcasses or hides must be validated by taking it to a WRD, Game Management office during normal business hours (M-F; 8:00-4:30) prior to October 15.
+All alligator carcasses or hides must be validated by taking it to a WRD, Game Management office during normal business hours (Monday–Friday; 8:00 a.m.–4:30 p.m.) prior to October 15.
 CITES tags issued by WRD must remain attached to the alligator hide until the hide is tanned, taxidermy mounted or exported from the state.
 At the time of validation, an alligator harvest report form provided by WRD must be completed by the permittee for each alligator harvested.

-CONSUMPTION OF ALLIGATOR MEAT: Alligator meat is a good quality and flavorful meat.
+Alligator meat is a good quality and flavorful meat.
 It is naturally high in protein, low in fat and cholesterol-free.
 Alligators may accumulate significant levels of mercury.
-For more information call (706) 557-6416 or (706) 369-6376.
+For more information call 706-557-6416 or 706-369-6376.